romesh-jaya/mcarthurs-vue/README.md

 - SANITY
 - GRAPHCMS

 The same dataset is present in all 3 backends.
 3 different backends have been used for demo purposes only.
+The type of BE used can be changed via the env variable VITE_BE_SERVER.

 Site is hosted here:
 https://mcarthurs-kiosk.web.app/